BDC Hamburger Icon

 Open row

 You’ve been working on your new, groundbreaking product for six months.
-You’ve tweaked the mock-ups, attracted investors, guided the Agile software development team and compiled a killer marketing plan that will drop on the world at launch.
+You’ve tweaked the mock-ups, attracted investors, guided the Agile software development team and compiled an impressive startup marketing plan that will drop on the world at launch.
 What could possibly go wrong?

 Signs that your product will fail

-To significantly improve your chances of effective product creation, consider these four warning signs of impending product disaster.
+To significantly improve your chances of effective product creation, consider the following warning signs of impending product launch disaster.

 1. You haven’t validated your product idea.